sirko-io/engine/README.md

 [![Build Status](https://travis-ci.org/sirko-io/engine.svg?branch=master)](https://travis-ci.org/sirko-io/engine)

 It is a solution for supporting users during navigation.
-Learning how users navigate the engine precaches resources (pages, JS and CSS files) a user might need in a next transition.
+Learning how users navigate the engine precaches resources (pages, JS, image and CSS files) a user might need in a next transition.
 The precached resources get accumulated for offline use and get served when the user is offline.
 Precaching resources and offline work improve user's experience and engagement rate.

 Motivation and technical details are described in [that article](https://nesteryuk.info/2018/04/08/automate-precaching-resources.html).

 Currently, this solution is only recommended for pages which meet the following criteria:

 - **pages aren't too diverse**.
 For instance, if you have online store with lots of products, this solution won't work well.
-To make correct predictions for a such site, historical data of users' purchases, views and other stuff must be used.
+To make correct predictions for such a site, historical data of users' purchases, views and other stuff must be used.
 - **pages are served over a secure connection (HTTPS)**.
 The client part is based on a [service worker](https://developers.google.com/web/fundamentals/getting-started/primers/service-workers).

 [Try demo](http://demo.sirko.io)